MiniFate/MiniFate/_chapters/00-outline.md

 Player characters (PCs) start at level 2.
 That means:
-- They have two aspects.
+- They have 2 aspects.
 - They get a +2 bonus to any roll that's in line with those aspects.
-- They have two stress boxes.
+- They have 2 stress boxes.
-- The PC's player starts each session with two fate points.
+- The PC's player starts each session with 2 fate points.

+As PCs level up, these numbers all scale.
+Character advancement is discussed in the next chapter.

 ```
 TODO: inline character sheet or link to one